adonisjs/v5-docs/content/guides/digging-deeper/mailer.md

 message.html(`<p> Welcome </p>`)
 ```

-Make use of the `text` and the `watch` methods to define the email body from a raw string.
+Use the `text` and the `watch` methods to define the email body from a raw string.

 ---